Renan-IT/RO-Journey-Server-and-Client/README.md

         sudo apt install php phpmyadmin mysql-server mysql-client -y sudo apt install nano
-        sudo apt install git make gcc g++ -y
+        sudo apt install git make gcc g++ -y sudo apt install libmysqlclient-dev -y
+        sudo apt install libssl-dev -y
+        sudo apt install libzlib1g-dev -y
         ```

     -   Explanation:
         -  `build-essential`: Installs essential tools (like compilers) needed for building software from source code.
         -  `zlib1g-dev`: Provides development files for the zlib compression library.
         -  `libpcre3-dev`: Installs development files for the PCRE (Perl Compatible Regular Expressions) library.
         -  `libmariadb-dev`  and  `libmariadb-dev-compat`: These packages provide development files and compatibility libraries for MariaDB (a MySQL fork).
         -   Ondřej Surý PHP repository provides PHP packages not available in the default Ubuntu repositories.
         -  `php`: Installs PHP, a server-side scripting language.
         -  `phpmyadmin`: A web-based interface for managing MySQL databases.
         -  `mysql-server`  and  `mysql-client`: Installs MySQL server and client components.
         -  `nano`: A lightweight and user-friendly text editor
         -  `git`: Installs the Git version control system.
 Git is widely used for managing source code repositories
         -  `make` `gcc` `g++`: Install essential development tools for compiling and building software
+        -  `libmysqlclient-dev`: Provides development files for the MySQL client library
+        -  `libssl-dev`: Provides development files for the OpenSSL library
+        -  `libzlib1g-dev`: Provides development files for the zlib compression library

     -   Notes:
-        After installing phpMyAdmin, you’ll be prompted to configure a database.
+        After installing phpMyAdmin, you'll be prompted to configure a database.
 Follow these instructions:

-        -   When prompted, type  **“yes”**  to configure the database.
+        -   When prompted, type  **"yes"**  to configure the database.
         -   Set up a password for the database user.
-        -   Select  **“1”**  (for  **apache2**) when asked to choose a web server.
+        -   Select  **"1"**  (for  **apache2**) when asked to choose a web server.

 3.  **Clone the rAthena Repository**: